Last Updated on

 What is energy poverty?
 It’s a complicated question with a complicated answer.

-To start with there are many different ways it is calculated.
+Firstly, there are many different ways it is calculated.

 We won’t bore you with the maths, but we will show you the working that auditing firm KPMG put out.